njsmith/colorspacious/README.rst

   Jp, ap, bp = cspace_convert([64, 128, 255], "sRGB255", "CAM02-UCS")

-Converts an sRGB value (represented as integers between 0-255) to CAM02-UCS J'a'b' coordinates (assuming standard sRGB viewing conditions).
-This requires passing through 4 intermediate colorspaces;
-cspace_convert automatically finds the optimal route and applies all conversions in sequence:
+This converts an sRGB value (represented as integers between 0-255) to CAM02-UCS J'a'b' coordinates (by default, assuming standard sRGB viewing conditions).
+This requires passing through 4 intermediate colorspaces; ``cspace_convert`` automatically finds the optimal route and applies all conversions in sequence:

 This function also of course accepts arbitrary NumPy arrays, so converting a whole image is just as easy as converting a single value.